BerlinCodeClub/build-a-website/week-1/README.md

 - Debugging
 - Colour themes

 There are many IDEs to choose from - Atom, Sublime, Visual Studio Code, WebStorm.
-Today we're working with Atom as it's open source, cross platform and well suited to frontend development.
+Today we're working with Atom as it's open source, easy to get started with and well suited to frontend development.

 1. Go to https://atom.io/
 1. Click the download button
 1. Once download is complete, extract zip file and install

-## Create index.html
+## Create web page

 Now we have our IDE setup, it's time to create our first web page and write some HTML.